top of page

 Reconstruction of the ancient synagogue

-THE MACCABEAN REVOLT AND THE STORY OF CHANUKA
+THE MACCABEAN REVOLT AND THE STORY OF CHANUKAH

-The story surrounding the Jewish festival of Chanukah is about the struggle of the Jewish people against two enemies – an external enemy, the Seleucid Empire, and an internal enemy, Hellenized Jews, many of whom were determined to bring Greek ways into Judea.
+The story surrounding the Jewish festival of Chanukah is about the struggle of Judea against two enemies – an external enemy, the Seleucid Empire, and an internal enemy, Hellenized Jews, many of whom wished to bring Greek ways into Judea.

 The Greek way of life was the antithesis of Judaism, but was attractive to many Jews.
 Its focus was on the centrality of man and the human body, and included physical sports, nudity, lack of sexual restraint, warfare, and also literature, drama, poetry and architecture.
-The Greeks believed in a pantheon of squabbling gods, and although this belief was waning among the intelligentsia the worship of these gods was culturally important to them.
+The Greeks believed in a pantheon of squabbling gods, and although this belief was waning among the intelligentsia, the worship of these gods was culturally important.

 Antiochus appointed high priests to the Temple and they brought in pagan practices.
 The Temple riches were raided and Antiochus began a campaign to stamp out Jewish practices and supplant them with pagan worship.
 Why did he do this?
 It could be that he considered Judaism a threat to the homogeneity of his empire.
 An interesting suggestion is that belief in Greek paganism was waning and Judaism was becoming attractive to many people in his empire.
-This would have been a threat to the Greek way of life.
+Mass conversions would have been a threat to the Greek Empire.

 An army of 6,000 volunteers gathered in the Judean Desert.
-Mattisyahu was an old man and he died a year after initiating the rebellion but his sons continued the struggle.
+Mattisyahu was an old man and he died a year after initiating the rebellion, but his sons continued the struggle.
 Leadership of the Jewish army passed to Judah Maccabee (Judeus Maccabeus).
 He was singularly successful in defeating a number of armies sent by the Seleucids despite being outnumbered in these battles.
 Eventually, he was able to liberate Jerusalem and purify the Temple.
 However, this was not the end of this struggle and 5 years after liberating the Temple he was killed in battle and Jewish forces were forced to abandon Jerusalem.
-Leadership of the revolt now passed in turn to his brothers Yochanan, Yonasan and Shimon.
-Not until 137 BCE was Shimon able to assert complete control over Judea.
-The Maccabean dynasty lasted until Herod the Great came to power in 37 BCE as an agent of Rome as a result of a civil wall between the Hasmonean rulers.
+Leadership of the revolt now passed in turn to his brothers Yochanan, Yonathan and Shimon.
+It was not until 137 BCE that Shimon was able to assert complete control over Judea.
+The Maccabean dynasty lasted until Herod the Great came to power in 37 BCE as an agent of Rome as a result of a civil wall between the Hasmonean brothers Hyrcanus II and Aristobulus II.

-Synagogues in Judea did not become a fixed institution until just before the destruction of the Second Temple.
+Synagogues did not become a common feature in Israel until after the Bar Kochba Revolt and the dispersal of the Jewish people to the Galilee.
 However, even before this, public buildings were used for religious activities.
 The earliest archaeological evidence of a synagogue comes from Egypt where dedication inscriptions on a stone synagogue dating from the 3rd century BCE show that synagogues already existed by that date.
-The synagogue at Um el-Umdan is the second oldest synagogue in Israel.
+The synagogue at Umm el-Umdan is the second oldest synagogue in Israel, and joins a number of other early Second-Temple synagogues discovered in Jericho, Gamla, Magdala, Herodium and Masada.

-Adjacent to the synagogue is a mikvah or ritual bath that was then contained within its own building.
-Ritual baths are not found in First Temple times but were used throughout the Second Temple period, and numerous ritual baths have been found throughout Israel.
+Adjacent to the synagogue is a mikvah or ritual bath that was contained within its own building.
+Ritual baths are not found in First Temple times but were used in the Second Temple period, and numerous ritual baths have been found throughout Israel.

 bottom of page